AnkitaMalik22/hsfd-system/README.md

 The Aim of the Hotel Surplus Food Distribution System is to eliminate Food Waste and Distribute the Food to the people who need.

+#### Project Status :

+I'm currently working in the backend part and connecting with the Frontend.

 ## Tech Stack